Homeowners’ Guide to Christmas Ornaments

 - Ball ornaments.
 The popular standard Christmas ball ornament can be made of metal, glass or plastic.
 It may be solid- or multi-colored, hand-painted or even made of hand-blown glass.
 They may be the original Christmas ornament shape, thought to mimic that of apples.
 Ball ornament sets can create base decoration for your tree, which you can then personalize with more ornaments.
 We also love this festive 12 Days of Christmas set available from Amazon.

 - DIY ornaments.
 Christmas ornaments are often handmade by school kids, and get handed down through generations.
 Ornaments made of wood, especially hand-painted ones, can add a rustic touch to the tree.
 Wood is a forgiving ornament material because it won’t break if dropped or packed carelessly.
 It’s also a good option for homemade ornaments, like ones made from these pre-drilled wood natural wood slices.
+Check out these other easy ideas on how to make ornaments.

 - Keepsake ornaments.
 Many families make it a tradition to buy one new, distinctive ornament every year.
 These ornaments then evoke special memories, especially as the kids get older.
 Hallmark issues a new collection of Keepsake Ornaments every year and some have become collectors’ items.
 Family keepsake ornaments might be handmade, evoke memories of a special vacation, or be real splurges, like these ornaments studded with Swarovski crystals.